Fishing this type of structure is guaranteed to hammer limits of speckled trout. But what’s the easiest way to find deep holes? Read on to see how!

 Knowing the biology of your target species (in this case, speckled trout) is key to predicting what they will do next.

-When using this knowledge, you’ll know where to go looking for them, and when you go looking for their “thunder bunkers” you’ll know exactly where to cast a line!
+When using this knowledge, you’ll know where to find deep holes, and when you go looking for their “thunder bunkers” you’ll know exactly where to cast a line!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.